Bagpipe Lessons; private or group class setting

 You do not start with a set of bagpipes.
 Instead, you will start with a practice chanter, which is a small recorder-like instrument that is quiet and also more affordable.
 In the first several months, you will begin by learning the fingering and gracenoting system required to play Highland Bagpipe tunes.

 Practice chanters come in two sizes: regular and long.
-Practice chanters can be made out of polypenco (also called delrin), which is basically plastic or they can be made out of various hard woods.
+Practice chanters can be made out of polypenco (also called delrin), which is basically plastic or they can be made out of various hardwoods.
 The long chanter has finger holes the same distance apart as those on the bagpipe chanter.
 Younger children often start on the shorter version.
-Some companies also offer a child's chanter for very young children.
-To see a full line of practice chanters search of any number of reputable on-line bagpipe suppliers.
+Some companies offer a child's chanter.
+Chanters made from rosewood are inexpensive and readily available over the internet for purchase, but they are cheaply and not very carefully crafted.
+The finger holes are odd sizes, small, and are difficult for first learners to feel with their fingers.
+They often sound bad, they tend to squawk and sometimes are way out of tune.
+You get what you pay for, and my students that purchase them don’t enjoy their practice as much as they could..
+To see a full line of practice chanters search of any number of reputable online bagpipe suppliers.
+Expect to pay $60.00 and up for a decent practice chanter.

 Please contact me with any questions!
 Use the contact page of this site, or call/text 402-217-8170.